rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When I managed to implement SMS feature in the backend using the AJAX version of Golang for an order management system.
+- When I managed to implement **SMS** in the backend using the AJAX version of Golang for an order management system.

 #### **Give an example of when you showed leadership qualities.**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I met a software developer where we have something in common.
+- I met a software developer where we have **something in common**.
 I shared the story on how I get started for inspiration ideas, my values, and techniques to deal with project tasks.

 #### **Tell me about a challenge or conflict you’ve faced at work, and how you dealt with it.**